 I’m not mad about it, though — I ate some of the best pasta I’ve had outside of Italy there.

 Admittedly, Bacalar isn’t the most exciting town in Mexico, but it’s not without its charms.
-My favorite things to do in Bacalar all revolve around its beautiful lake, but there are also a few other reasons to visit this lovely town.
+Most of my favorite things to do in Bacalar revolve around its beautiful lake, but there are also a few other reasons to visit this lovely town.

 Stand-up paddleboard at sunrise

 There are two partner hostels in Bacalar, The Green Monkey and The Blue Monkey, both of which offer stand-up paddleboarding tours daily leaving just before sunrise.
 For 400 pesos (approximately $20), you’ll get a guided paddleboarding trip through Bacalar that lasts about 3 hours, including a guide and paddleboard rental.

 (If you’re planning a budget Mexico trip, check out this roundup of some of the best hostels in Mexico)